0xemmkty/tinymind-blog/content/blog/math-vs-cs.md

 Embarrassing and ironic.
 Why isn't my major/knowledge in math?

 i am not saying cs is not fun, i just say cs is too easy. too easy to catch my attention

+i am not interested in "applied" LOL